 As a Warrior: Krishnadevaraya used to personally lead his army against adversaries in the battlefield and showed amazing resourceful ness in overcoming obstacles in his path.
 During the siege of the Udayagiri fort, he got boulders and rocks smashed to make passage wider and smoother for the movement of his troops.
 He showed extraordinary courage even in the face of gravest danger.
 For instance during the siege of the fort of Raichur, when the first line of defense was broken by the artillery fire from the enemy, Krishnadevaraya who was in charge of the second line stood firm and exhorted his men to fight without caring for their lives.
 Motivated by his call his men fought heroically and won the battle.
 Krishnadevaraya loved and cared his men and on the conclusion of a battle used to go to the battlefield looking for the wounded, making arrangement to pick them and treat.

-Scholar and Patron of Arts: Krishnadevaraya was a great patron of literature and was know as Abhinava Bhoja.
+Scholar and Patron of Arts: Krishnadevaraya was a great patron of literature and was known as Abhinava Bhoja.
 Himself being a scholar, he wrote the Telugu work Amuktamalyada and a Sanskrit play, Jambavati Kalyana.
 He had eight great scholars called Ashtadiggajas in his court.
 They included Allasani Peddana often described as the Andhrakavitapitamaha.
-His famous work was Manucharitamu, Another famous poet was Nandi Timmanna, the author of Parijathapaharanamu.
+His famous work was Manucharitamu, Another famous poet was Nandi Thimmanna, the author of Parijathapaharanamu.
 Others eminent literary luminaries were Tenali Ramakrishna, Kumara Dhurjati and Rama Raja Bhushana.
-He asked the Kannada poet Timmanna to complete the Kannada Mahabharatha started by Kumara Vyasa.
-Telugu poet Peddanna was personally honoured by him for his proficiency in Telugu and Sanskrit and taken in a palanquin borne by Krishnadevaraya himself.
+He asked the Kannada poet Thimmanna to complete the Kannada Mahabharatha started by Kumara Vyasa.
+Telugu poet Peddanna was personally honoured by him for his proficiency in Telugu and Sanskrit and Krishnadevaraya himself gave a helping hand to lift the palanquin in which the poets book ‘Manucharitamu’ was placd and taken in a procession.
+It is said whenever Krishnadevaraya met the poet while riding on his elephant, he gave him a lift.
 According to Nidatavolu Venkata Rao, the reign of Krishnadevaraya is a glorious chapter in the South Indian literary history.
 The imperial court had representatives of Sanskrit, Telugu, Kannada and Tamil poets, who contributed largely to their respective literatures.

-His religious beliefs: Krishnadevaraya patronized all religious sects and was a devotee of Lord Venkateshwara of Tirupati and even now we can see the images of Krishnadevaraya along with his two queens standing with folded hands in the Tirupati temple.
+His Religious Beliefs: Krishnadevaraya patronized all religious sects and was a devotee of Lord Venkateshwara of Tirupati and even now we can see the images of Krishnadevaraya along with his two queens standing with folded hands in the Tirupati temple.
 The images have their names written in Kannada.
 Vallabhacharya and Chaitanya Mahaprabhu, the renowned saints of the bhakti movement visited his court.
 Krishnadevaraya honoured the former by performing Kanakabhisheka (showering gold coins on him).
-Krishnadevaraya held the Madhwa saint Vyasatirtha in much reverence and had left his throne vacant for the saint to occupy for some time.
-Krishnadevaraya expanded the temple of Ramaswamy at Vijayanagara and added a kalyanamantapa and tower to the temple of Virupaksha.
-He also constructed the Krishnaswamy and Vithalaswamy temples in the imperial capital.
+Madhwa saint Vyasathirtha was the Rajaguru of Krishnadevaraya and the latter held him in much reverence.
+When Krishnadevaraya was afflicted with ‘Kuhu Yoga’ (an inauspicious period), Vyasathirtha sat on Krishnadevaraya’s throne for three days to save him from the inauspicious period.